 2 tbsp (30 mL) + more peanut/canola oil

 4 green onions (white + green parts), finely chopped, divided

 3 cloves garlic, pressed or minced

 1/3 cup (75 mL) soy sauce

 Put steak in large zip-lock bag.
-Pour soy mixture over top.
-Turn to coat.
-Marinate in fridge at least 1 hour.
+Pour in soy mixture.
+Seal bag.
+Turn and massage steak to coat.
+Marinate in fridge at least 1 hour, or up to overnight.

 Transfer to platter.
-Garnish with remaining green onion.
-Serve immediately.
+Garnish with remaining onion.
+Grind pepper to taste overtop.

 Makes 6 servings.

 Shopping Cart: Korean, Japanese and standard supermarkets sell toasted sesame seeds.
 (Check the sushi section.)
 Korean supermarkets provide thinly sliced steak for Bulgogi.
 (It’s ribeye at P.A.T.
 Central).
 The thickness of the slices varies.
 They also sell gochujang (Korean chili paste) in squeeze bottles.

 Proxies: If you don’t have palm sugar, use light brown sugar.